davidjguru/davidjguru.github.io/_posts/2021-02-22-Patterns_and_aliases_programmatically_in_drupal.md

 Now we're going to create some resources.
 We'll need new vocabularies with loaded terms, so we can see how generate the data you need just when installs.
 We'll create three vocabularies: films, songs and series.
 In order to practise, I'm using two different ways to do this:

 ### Vocabularies
 * Creating a vocabulary 'songs' by a config file in path `/custom-module/config/install`.
+I will put the module as a forced dependency by itself, for delete the vocabulary when disabling module.
 * Creating a pair of vocabularies 'films' and 'series' from code, inside `the custom-module.install` file, within the hook_install().

 File: taxonomy.vocabulary.songs.yml